SKalt/geojson-to-wfs-t-2/README.md

 <a name="generateNsAssignments"></a>

 ## generateNsAssignments(nsAssignments, xml) ⇒ <code>Object</code>
-Generates an object to be passed to @see xml.attr xmlns:ns="uri" definitions for a wfs:Transaction
+Generates an object to be passed to @see xml.attrs xmlns:ns="uri" definitions for a wfs:Transaction

 **Kind**: global function
 **Returns**: <code>Object</code> - an object mapping each ns to its URI as 'xmlns:ns' : 'URI'.